A Growing Worldwide Impact

 A Tradition of Saving Lives

-For 75 years, Episcopal Relief & Development has been inspired by the faith and compassion of its supporters and partners to continue healing a hurting world.
+For over 75 years, Episcopal Relief & Development has been inspired by the faith and compassion of its supporters and partners to continue healing a hurting world.
 Its mission is to seek and serve Christ in all persons and respect the dignity of every human being.

 Originally called the Presiding Bishop's Fund for World Relief (the PB Fund), the organization was established in 1940 by The Episcopal Church.
 Its initial mission was to assist refugees fleeing Europe during World War II.
 Soon after the war, the agency’s efforts expanded to include additional humanitarian assistance, focusing mostly on disaster relief.